 Avoid: Saucy sandwiches.
 They may taste good, but all that sauce is often sweetened with sugar and other additives that are not at all healthy or good for you.

 The reason so many think that carbs are bad is because over the years we have been mislead about their value.
-Carbs play a very important role in our body’s day-to-day function.
+It plays a very important role in our body’s day-to-day function.
 Be sure to choose healthy carbs.
-Remember, carbs are not the enemy and can indeed be a valuable ally on the journey to healthier living.
+Remember, they are not the enemy and can indeed be a valuable ally on the journey to healthier living.

 Latest posts by Terry (see all)